rohit455273/assertive/README.md

 translation skills would be appreciated.

-*assertive* is also currently lacking assertions for time series, spatial data, personal data for countries other than the UK and US
+*assertive* is also currently lacking assertions for time series, spatial data, personal data for countries other than the UK and US, and industry-sector-specific data.
+If you want to contribute a package for these data types, let me know and I can talk you through how to do it.